 I may have lost contact with reality for a second or two – oh, nothing of the I-just-blacked-out sort that your common criminal enacts… a kind of momentary shift occurred as if I were in the connubial bedroom, and Charlotte were sick in bed.
 Quilty was a very sick man.
 I held one of his slippers instead of the pistol – I was sitting on the pistol.

 Though it’s ambiguous whether Humbert hallucinated these images or simply found an unusual way to recount his sudden and unexpected nursing impulse towards the man he’s midway through the process of murdering, the sudden involuntary shift from one perception of reality to another is crucial, and a favourite motif of Nabokov’s.
 This is the kind of state in which Nabokov experienced his ether visions, and one he felt to be inseparable from the mechanisms of sleep.
 It’s a half-awake, half-dreaming stupor which seems coincident and compatible with the kind of dialectical disjunct encoded in the book’s title ‘insomniac dream’.
-It’s here that Nabokov’s dream experiment offers the most for fresh and exciting reading of his later fiction – and the omission strikes me as substantial.
+It’s here that Nabokov’s dream experiment offers the most for fresh and exciting readings of his later fiction – and the omission strikes me as substantial.

 A pivotal figure in Ada is Lucette, ostensibly the younger cousin of Van first introduced as ‘a neutral child of eight, with a fringe of shiny reddish-blond hair and a freckled button for nose.’
 Through a complicated blend of infidelity, mental illness, a miscarriage, and a post-birth substitution perpetuated by their parents and parents’ siblings, redheaded Lucette is actually Van’s half-sister and the titular Ada his full-sister.
 Since it’s a Nabokov book, Ada and Van engage in a passionate lifelong romance, knowing nothing of their closer kinship at first, and remaining unperturbed when they do figure it out.
 Lucette, meanwhile, pines after Van, and Van and Ada purposefully tease and titillate her.
 An innocent childhood crush on her handsome ‘cousin’ develops into an unhealthy obsession whose seriousness her siblings are either too late to recognise or cruel enough to ignore.
-Even as she develops into a beautiful young woman with of grace and kindness, Lucette’s doomed hope that Van will ever love her back – or at the very least make (even disinterested) love to her – underwrites her beauty with sadness.
+Even as she develops into a beautiful young woman of grace and kindness, Lucette’s doomed hope that Van will ever love her back – or at the very least make (even disinterested) love to her – underwrites her beauty with sadness.
 In the novel’s most famous scene she overdoses on sleeping pills and throws herself from the side of an ocean-liner.

 Many of the novel’s narrative and thematic threads foreshadow the night of Lucette’s death, but one in particular resonates with the dream diary.
 Van drifts in and out of bars, cafes, and restaurants throughout the first few decades of his life.
 Usually distracted by some more immediate piece of plot, at different times (and years apart) he notices an enigmatic figure of a lady in black with her back to him.
 While visiting Ada at her boarding school, Van sees the mysterious silhouette for the first time at the back of a tearoom: